Chatham High School (New Jersey): Marching band

-Chatham High has a marching band led by Brian Conti.
-This past season the 58 member band fell under the Group 2 open classification.
+Chatham High has a 58-member marching band that competes in the Group 2 open classification.
 The band was ranked continuously in the top five bands in Group 2 Open and held an overall #1 ranking for several weeks in 2008.
 As of 2012, the band is now in Group 3 Open.

 Theater

 Chatham High School has an active theater program that performs two productions a school year, a play in the fall and then a musical in the Spring.

-In past years the Theater Department has put on The Laramie Project, The Crucible, The Adding Machine, You Can't Take It with You, A Midsummer Night's Dream, Scapino, Our Town, Metamorphoses & Look Homeward, Angel.
-As for musicals the High School has presented The Wizard of Oz, The Pajama Game, High School Musical, How to Succeed in Business Without Really Trying, Grease, Guys and Dolls, The Drowsy Chaperone, Legally Blonde, Anything Goes, Once Upon a Mattress, Shrek and The Addams Family Fiddler on the Roof and The Hunchback of Notre Dame.
+In past years the Theater Department has put on Macbeth, The Laramie Project, The Crucible, The Adding Machine, You Can't Take It with You, A Midsummer Night's Dream, Scapino, Our Town, Metamorphoses & Look Homeward, Angel.
+As for musicals the High School has presented Les Miserables, The Wizard of Oz, The Pajama Game, High School Musical, How to Succeed in Business Without Really Trying, Grease, Guys and Dolls, The Drowsy Chaperone, Legally Blonde, Anything Goes, Once Upon a Mattress, Shrek and The Addams Family Fiddler on the Roof and The Hunchback of Notre Dame.